-SUBSTANCE ABUSE
+SUBSTANCE ABUSE POLICY

-Smoking/Tobacco/Vape Use (Policy #5533)
+Smoking/Tobacco/Vape Use

-Smoking or the use of tobacco products is not permitted on school grounds in accordance with this district policy.
+Smoking or the use of tobacco products is not permitted on school grounds in according with district policy #5533.
 Suspension may result for violations of this regulation.

 For the purposes of this Policy, "smoking" means the burning of, inhaling from, exhaling the smoke from, or the possession of a lighted cigar, cigarette, pipe, or any other matter or substance which contains tobacco or any other matter that can be smoked, or the inhaling or exhaling of smoke or vapor from an electronic smoking device pursuant to N.J.S.A.26:3D-57.
 For the purpose of this Policy, "smoking" also includes the use of smokeless tobacco and snuff.